 With her hands bound, Marie Antoinette was taken to the Place de la Révolution in a open cart drawn by two white horses, a priest accompanied her.
 At noon, Marie Antoinette arrived and climbed the steps to the scaffold where the guillotine awaited her.
 Just two weeks shy of her 38th birthday, the most famous French Queen was beheaded at 12.15pm, her remains were then dumped in a common grave at the Madeleine Cemetery.

 In 1815, following the Bourbon Restoration, King Louis XVIII ordered that the remains of Louis XVI and Marie Antoinette be exhumed from the Madeleine Cemetery and be reburied at Saint Denis Basilica outside Paris, where they have remained ever since.Filed under Austrian Royals, French Royals, Historical Royals

-Tagged Anniversary, Bourbon, Death, Execution, Marie Antoinette of Austria.
+Tagged Anniversary, Death, Execution, House of Bourbon, Marie Antoinette of Austria.